fieryhenry/tbcml-docs/docs/source/fridahelpers.rst

 .. js:function:: function getBaseAddress()

-    Gets the base address of the current module.
+    Gets the base address of the current module offset by 4096 bytes due to libgadget being added.

-    :returns: The base address of the current module.
+    :returns: The base address of the current module offset by 4096 bytes.
     :rtype: NativePointer

     Source code: